stronk-dev/stronk-dev/README.md

 # 🪵 Stronk Overview

-I am Marco, video streaming engineer, aspiring musician and owner of Stronk Tech: the open Video and AI stack for those moving beyond the cloud.
+Hi, my name is Marco.
+I am a video streaming engineer, Livepeer orchestrator, multi-instrumentalist, and owner of Stronk Tech.

-We have the intention to provide anyone open access to a complete media pipeline, from the backend media server to the frontend components required to consume content.
+Everything I work on revolves around helping people ship reliable video infrastructure (and increasingly AI-driven workflows).

-If you're in need of help for your media related projects, [contact us](https://www.stronk.tech/contact) and we'll introduce you to the MistServer team to see how we can help you.
+If you're planning a media or music project and need help with content delivery, media processing, AI or creative production, [reach out](https://www.stronk.tech/contact) and I'll loop in the MistServer crew (or the right collaborators from other circles).

 ![animation](https://raw.githubusercontent.com/stronk-dev/stronk-dev/snek/github-contribution-grid-snake-dark.svg)